1998 Philippine presidential election

-The 1998 Philippine presidential and vice presidential elections were held on May 11, 1998.
+Presidential and vice presidential elections were held in the Philippines on May 11, 1998.
 In the presidential election, Vice President Joseph Estrada won a six-year term as President by a landslide victory.
 In the vice-presidential race, Senator Gloria Macapagal Arroyo won a six-year term as Vice President, also by a landslide victory.
 This was the third election where both the president and vice president came from different parties.

 Background

 At the tail-end of the presidency of Fidel V. Ramos, several politicians began jockeying for the nomination of his Lakas–NUCD–UMDP party.
 This included House Speaker Jose de Venecia Jr., National Defense Secretary Renato de Villa, and Cebu Governor Lito Osmeña.

 The Lakas nominee was widely expected to face Vice President Joseph Estrada, who had been the leading candidate in various opinion polls.
 Estrada had earlier declared in 1992 that he would not run for president, stating his intention to retire upon reaching the age of 60 in 1998, but he later recanted this decision.

 Senator Miriam Defensor Santiago, who believed she had been cheated out of the presidency by Ramos in 1992, was also expected to run again.

 Former First Lady Imelda Marcos was likewise seen as a potential presidential contender.
 She banked on the support of loyalists of her husband, deposed president Ferdinand Marcos.

 Senator Leticia Ramos-Shahani initially launched her presidential campaign on July 6, 1997, in Pasig City with Lito Osmeña as her running mate.
 However, she eventually decided to withdraw from the race and instead run for governor of Pangasinan.

 Senator Gloria Macapagal Arroyo, who had topped the 1995 Senate election, was also considered a strong presidential contender, founding Kabalikat ng Malayang Pilipino with Tito Sotto, who himself topped the 1992 Senate election, widely seen as her likely running mate.

 Senator Raul Roco, who had built a noteworthy Senate career by this point, gained strong backing from the youth through his own party, Aksyon Demokratiko.

 The Lakas convention ultimately nominated de Venecia, Ramos' handpicked successor, for president.
 This led de Villa and Osmeña to bolt from Lakas and set up their own parties.
 De Venecia picked Arroyo as his vice presidential running mate.

 The Liberal Party nominated Manila Mayor Alfredo Lim for president.
 Meanwhile, the Laban ng Demokratikong Pilipino, Nationalist People's Coalition and Estrada's own Partido ng Masang Pilipino (the forerunner of the Pwersa ng Masang Pilipino) established an electoral alliance known as Laban ng Makabayang Masang Pilipino.
 Estrada chose Senator Edgardo Angara of LDP as his running mate.

 Weeks before election day, Marcos withdrew from the race.
 Estrada had widened his lead over the other candidates by this point.